Clinical Lab Worker Shortage: Addressing the Gap

 Lisa Cremeans, Medical Laboratory Supervisor, University of North Carolina (UNC) Health

-In the world of diagnostic and genetic testing, it’s an exciting time to be alive for both patients and scientists.
+In the world of diagnostic and genetic testing, it’s an exciting time for both patients and scientists to be alive.
 As time goes on, doctors and scientists are able to tell more and more about your health from a vile of blood.
-At present, there are already more than 75,000 genetic tests available (those ordered by doctors, not direct-to-consumer genetic services such as Ancestry.com and 23andMe).
-Each day, there are 10 new tests introduced to the U.S. market—and that’s just within the realm of genetic testing.
+There were already more than 75,000 genetic tests available (those ordered by doctors, not direct-to-consumer genetic services such as Ancestry.com and 23andMe).
+Each day, there were 10 new tests introduced to the U.S. market—and that’s just within the realm of genetic testing.

 Blood tests are performed in order to determine what diseases or deficiencies are causing a patient’s symptoms or detect problems even in their absence.
 In genetic testing, they can even predict diseases that a patient is predisposed to and arm them with information to make smart lifestyle changes or have preventative surgery.

-According to the Institute of Medicine, the contributions that laboratory medicine professionals make in their collaborations with physicians, nurses, and patients can help reduce the current trend in diagnostic errors and potentially prevent unnecessary deaths.
-But there is a bottleneck that stands to affect this progress: the clinical laboratory workforce shortage.
+The contributions that laboratory medicine professionals make in their collaborations with physicians, nurses, and patients can help reduce the current trend in diagnostic errors and potentially prevent unnecessary deaths.
+However, there is a bottleneck that affects this progress: the clinical laboratory workforce shortage.

-This critical healthcare workforce is recognized annually during the Medical Laboratory Professionals Week, spearheaded by the American Medical Technologists and co-sponsored by 17 other clinical lab worker associations.
-It is being celebrated from April 24 to 30, 2022, bringing awareness to the essential work clinical lab workers perform.
-The theme for 2022 is Laboratory Professionals Get Results, which highlights their day-to-day duties as well as the vast amount of work many of these professionals have completed during the Covid-19 crisis.
+This critical healthcare workforce is recognized annually during the Medical Laboratory Professionals Week, spearheaded by the American Society for Clinical Laboratory Science (ASCLS) and co-sponsored by 18 other clinical lab worker associations.
+It was celebrated from April 20 to 26, 2025, bringing awareness to the essential work clinical lab workers perform.

 Lab Week, as this week is often referred to, also has the objective of raising the public’s awareness of clinical laboratory personnel.
 The contribution they make to healthcare while working diligently at a laboratory bench is often taken for granted.
 Employers are encouraged to recognize their staff as well as put on events to elevate the visibility of clinical laboratory workers.

-Demand for medical laboratory technologists and technicians is expected to increase by 11 percent nationally between 2020 and 2030—well above the anticipated 8 percent growth for all other professions, according to the U.S. Bureau of Labor Statistics (BLS 2021).
+Demand for medical laboratory technologists and technicians is expected to increase by 5 percent nationally between 2023 and 2033—above the anticipated 4 percent growth for all other professions, according to the U.S. Bureau of Labor Statistics (BLS 2025).
 More troubling is a statement from the American Society for Clinical Laboratory Science (ASCLS) that “the profession is educating less than half of the number of laboratory professionals needed.”

 If there isn’t a significant upswing in the number of laboratory technicians and technologists entering the U.S. job market, there will be consequences.
 Wait times for patients to receive life-changing results from blood tests will likely increase.
 At the same time, the pressures that the labs themselves are already facing operationally—due to being understaffed—also stand to worsen.